-At Bielefeld University, elements of sequence analysis are taught in several courses, starting with elementary pattern matching methods in "Algorithms and Data Structures" in the first and second semester.
-The present two-hour courses "Sequence Analysis I" and "Sequence Analysis II" are taught in the third and fourth semesters.
+At Bielefeld University, elements of sequence analysis are taught in several courses, starting with elementary pattern matching methods in "Algorithms and Data Structures" in the first semester.
+The present three-hour course "Sequence Analysis" is taught in the third semester and is extended by a practical course in the fourth semester.